greenbone/docs/greenbone-feed-sync-docs.md

 # Greenbone Feed Sync Update Guide

 This documentation provides instructions on updating the feed sync for your specific Greenbone version and installation method.
-Please note that there is currently a migration from the `/usr/sbin/greenbone-feed-sync` old bash script to a new Python-based script with the same name: `greenbone-feed-sync`.
+Please note that there is currently a migration from the `/usr/local/sbin/greenbone-feed-sync` bash script to a new Python-based script with the same name: `greenbone-feed-sync`.
 Also, please note that Kali Linux distribution comes with its own additional bash command script `gvm-feed-update`, yet we do recommend using the native Greenbone feed-sync commands.

 If you are unable to achieve feed syncronization after reading this guide, or require further assistance with the feed sync update process, please consult the [Greenbone community forums](https://forum.greenbone.net/) or contact our support team for guidance.